$600,000

 These cases can be complex because the property “owner” is not always the one in legal control.
 Our job is to find out who actually controlled the property and who is responsible under Illinois law.

-Slip and falls can happen on wet floors, spilled food or drink, worn carpet, loose mats, or smooth surfaces without proper traction.
+Slip-and-fall injuries happen on wet floors, spilled food or drink, worn carpet, loose mats, or smooth surfaces without proper traction.
 In Illinois, snow and ice are also a major cause of falls.
 Property owners cannot control the weather, but they can control how they respond.

-Falls on snow and ice may involve issues like poor snow removal, refreezing in a bad spot, leaking downspouts, or ice tracked inside with no mats.
+Falls on snow and ice may involve poor snow removal, refreezing in a bad spot, leaking downspouts, or ice tracked inside with no mats.
 These facts matter.
 If you fell on ice, talk to a lawyer who understands Illinois’ rules on “natural” and “unnatural” accumulations.

 Businesses like apartment complexes, hotels, parking garages, and entertainment venues must take reasonable steps to protect guests from crime when danger is foreseeable.
 That can include locks, lighting, cameras, and trained security staff.